-Pupillary distance has a lot to do with our comfort level when wearing glasses. pupillary distance must also be provided when filling out the prescription form on the website.
+Pupillary distance (PD) has a huge influence on our comfort level when we wear glasses.
+You must provide your PD when filling out the prescription form on our website.

-The pupil distance between the eyes should be basically the same as the distance between the center of the lens, and the image is clear.
+The pupillary distance (PD) between your eyes should match the distance between the center of your lenses, and the image should be clear.

 < Oversized frame >

-If your friend helps you measure the pupillary distance
+If your friend helping you measure your pupillary distance

-2. Ask your friend to place the 0 scale above the center of one of your pupils, and then read the distance to the center of the other pupil.
+2. Ask your friend to place the 0 scale on the scale above the center of one pupil and note its distance to the center of the other pupil.